sstoudenmier/CSIS-658/README.md

 >
 > pip install selenium

+From here you move into the directory of the project at the location of manage.py.

+The command below will run all of the Selenium tests:

+> python manage.py test

 ### View Code Coverage

 To view code coverage click into the cover directory and open index.html.

+The test coverage is generated after each run of the tests.

 Code coverage is viewed with the use of django_nose.